puzzle/amm-techlab/content/en/docs/04.0/image-deployment.md

 * Beschreiben: Private Registry wie und wo muss man das pull secret angeben.

 In this section we cover how to deploy an existing Docker Image from an image registry.
-Besides we show you create a ImageStream to track changes on the deployed image and trigger an update on the deployment.
+Besides we show how to create a ImageStream to track changes on the deployed image and trigger an update on the deployment.

-There are three options for updating the ImageStreams
+There are three options for updating the ImageStreams.

 Let's start with the deployment configuration